 Mitigating the Stress Response

-When you experience stress, your body goes into “fight or flight response” mode, diverting its attention from healing and digestion; and goes into emergency mode, pumping your body full of adrenaline to prepare it to survive what your body perceives to be a life threatening event.
+When you experience stress, your body goes into “fight or flight response” mode, diverting its attention from healing and digestion, and pumping your body full of adrenaline to prepare it to survive what your body perceives to be a life threatening event.
 Many people cite a traumatic incident in their lives as the precursor to when their Hashimoto’s symptoms began.

-There are 3 potential stages of adrenal dysfunction:
+There are three potential stages of adrenal dysfunction:

 Additional ways to mitigate stress might include:

-- Do your best to eliminate, simplify, delegate, automate.
+- Do your best to eliminate, simplify, delegate, and automate.